 - 2.4.
 The impact of the unmet risks on the budget has been assessed as follows: - 2.4.1 For RM13959 'Loss of or reduction in funding', if this external funding was lost then the service would need to reduce spending in in line with the reduction of funding.
-This risk is classed as 'Amber' however additional income streams have been identified in 2018/19.
-The risk is mitigated by continuing to apply for external funding and explore income generating opportunities. - 2.4.2 For RM13963 'Inability to continue collecting archives', an increased level of accessions would reduce the available space more quickly than planned.
-Records are kept of the amount of additions and available space and bespoke packaging is used to reduce the amount of space needed.
-There is also work which can be carried out to further increase the capacity of the King's Lynn strong room.
-This risk is classed as 'green' and is not expected to occur in 2018/19, and so will have no impact on the revenue position. - 2.4.3 For RM14164 'Failure to meet growing public expectations on access', is the risk that the public can't access collections as easily as they expect to.
-This could mean demand for our services would reduce.
-This is mitigated through entering into commercial partnerships to improve access and planning for access to digital images in search room.
-Plans are in place to increase the amount of digital images available through commercial partnerships.
-This risk is classed as 'green' and is not expected to occur in 2018/19, and so will have no impact on the revenue position. - 2.4.4 For RM14165 'Failure to collect, preserve and make accessible new formats of archive', NRO is not in a position to fully manage the preservation and continued accessibility of born digital records.
+This risk is classed as 'Amber' however additional income streams have been identified in 2019/20 aimed at maintaining levels of income.
+The risk is mitigated by continuing to apply for external funding and explore income generating opportunities.
+Financial pressures relating to the 2019-20 budget are dealt with in Section 3 of this report - 2.4.2 For RM13963 'Inability to continue collecting archives', an increased level of accessions would reduce the available space more quickly than planned.
+Additional space is being created to reduce this risk but this work will not provide a long-term solution to the space issue.
+The 2019-20 Service Plan includes provision for carrying out an options appraisal on storage needs.
+The risks is classified as Green as it will not have an impact on the financial position in the coming year.. , and so will have no impact on the revenue position. - 2.4.3 For RM14164 'Failure to meet growing public expectations on access', is the risk that the public can't access collections as easily as they expect to.
+This could mean demand for our services would reduce and the benefits of using archives not be realised.
+This is mitigated through entering into commercial partnerships to improve access and planning for access to digital images in search room..
+This risk is classed as 'green' and is not expected to occur in 2019-20, and so will have no impact on the revenue position. - 2.4.4 For RM14165 'Failure to collect, preserve and make accessible new formats of archive', NRO is not in a position to fully manage the preservation and continued accessibility of born digital records.
 This is mitigated through developing procedures, staff skills and exploring collaborative approaches.
-This risk is classed as 'Amber' however the NRO is now leading a collaborative regional project to address these issues. - 2.4.5 For RM14167 'Collection at risk through unexpected events', due to the special nature of the NRO collection the usual NCC continuity planning has to be reviewed and adapted.
-This is mitigated through the roll out of specific Emergency Plan, in which all staff, including recent recruits, have been trained.
+This risk is classed as 'Amber' however the NRO is taking action to ensure the infrastructure and skills are in place. - 2.4.5 For RM14167 'Collection at risk through unexpected events', due to the special nature of the NRO collection the usual NCC continuity planning has to be reviewed and adapted.
+This is mitigated through the roll out of specific Emergency Plan, in which all staff, are trained.
+New staff are included in training plans for 2019-20.
 This risk is classed as 'met' but will continue to be reviewed. - 2.4.6 For RM14291.
 'Long-term sustainability of metadata'.
 The NRO relies on a large set of metadata, which is used as a gateway to the Collection (the catalogue of over 700,000 records) and for managing the collection (accession records and location data).
 Some of this data is irreplaceable.
 Where it could be recreated, the cost would be millions of pounds.
 The NRO needs to ensure that this data is sustainable in the long-term and, when necessary, can be migrated to other systems.
+The metadata is in the process of being migrated to meet this risk.